andreasvc/spaCy2CoNLLU/README.md

 	$ spacyconllu.py [inputfile] [outputfile] [--model=<name>]

 - By default: read stdin, write to stdout, model `en_core_web_sm`
-- Expects input to contain one document/paragraph/sentence per line;
+- Expects input to contain one document/paragraph/sentence per line of *untokenized* text.
+No line breaks within sentences!
-  the input is parsed in batches of 1024 lines at a time.
+  The input is parsed in batches of 1000 lines at a time.

 ## Example